 Steps for pledging your organs and obtaining a donor card from JIPMER:

 - Know about organ donation and discuss with your family members.
 Taking family members into confidence is very important.
 The reason why this is important is that in case of an emergency or an untoward incident, your family will be the first to be contacted.
 Only after seeking their permission can the doctors go ahead with retrieving your organs.
 If your family is aware of your decision, your wishes will be carried out the way you would have liked.
-If the family is not aware and do not agree with your wish organ donation cannot happen.
+If the family is not aware and does not agree with your wish organ donation cannot happen.

 - You will be issued a ‘Donor Card’ from JIPMER

 - You should carry the ‘Donor Card’ with you always.
-It will have the contact number in case you meet with an emergency and also will have your blood group.
+It will have the contact number in case you meet with an emergency and will have your blood group.